sebastian-blaszczak/design-patterns/src/main/java/creational/patterns/abstractfactory/README.md

 ## Abstract factory Pattern

-This pattern is useful when whe don't want use inheritance, because it will increase complexity of classes and add to many unnecessary methods.
+This pattern is useful when we need to create many objects, but we don't specify the concrete class.
+It let factory to decide which concrete classes need to instantiate.

-Decorator add own specific behavior to each decorating items.
-We can dynamically add new behaviors to existing object.
-It consists of **base class or interface** and **decorator class**.
+Abstract factory makes more customizable design, we can easily add new operation to defined process without any complication.
+It also follows the Dependency Inversion principle.

 Core implementation:

 ```
-public interface BaseInterface {
+public interface Poduct {

-    void doThis();
+}

+public class ProductA implements Product {
+}

+public class ProductB implements Product {
 }

 public class BaseClass implements BaseInerface{